-The evolution of the corporate workspace is continuing to head in exciting directions, no more evident than in Red Energy’s four level workplace in Melbourne’s infamous, working class suburb of Cremorne.
-The brief was to create a highly progressive and dynamic hub within the heritage listed framework of one of Melbourne’s most iconic and historic buildings – the Bryant and May factory.
+The evolution of the corporate workspace is continuing to head in exciting directions, no more evident than in Red Energy’s four-level workplace in Melbourne’s infamous, working class suburb of Cremorne.

-Inspired by a commitment to celebrate and respect the historical importance and unique architectural form of this culturally significant structure, the fitout was treated almost as a sculptural insert with all internal built form detached from the perimeter in a bid to respect the existing exposed truss ceiling, expanse of original factory bay windows and important heritage details.
+Inspired by a commitment to celebrate and respect the historical importance and unique architectural form of this culturally significant structure, the fitout was treated almost as a sculptural insertion with all internal built form detached from the perimeter.

 A sense of place is established in the vivid red of the new steel mesh stair.
-Purposeful in its reference to the red brick tones of the Bryant and May Edwardian Architecture and the namesake of its tenants, the stair acts to link the tenancy floors whilst providing unexpected, interesting space typologies for breakout, interaction and collusion.
+Purposeful in its reference to the red brick tones of the Bryant & May Edwardian architecture, and the namesake of its tenants, the stair acts to link all the floors while providing unexpected, interesting spatial typologies for breakout, interaction and collision.

-Each of the four levels embody a unique aesthetic palette paying tribute to the pivotal importance of the key project entities: Red Energy, Lumo, Snowy Hydro, and the Bryant and May factory.
+Each of the four levels embody a unique aesthetic palette paying tribute to the pivotal importance of the key project entities: Red Energy, Lumo, Snowy Hydro, and the Bryant & May factory.